GA-repos/course-intro/README.md

 * ~ 30% of your understanding of the material will come from coding along with the instructor during lectures (imitation).
 This is the point where most students fall into the panic zone.
 * ~ 40% will come from reinforcing those concepts through the homework and labs (repetition)
 * ~ The rest of the 30% will come from building your projects (innovation)

+### Be prepared to work hard.
+Very hard.
+* The title says it all.
+Outside of regular class hours, you will spend many hours on homeworks and projects.
+The most successful students in the past are ones who invest long hours into the course.
+The instructors are your biggest cheerleaders and will provide support but we cannot do the work for you.

 ### Re-learning how to learn (Esin)